 Always use Affirmative Phrases and avoid Negative Phrases Jane has special needs or a disability .
 Jane is disabled or handicapped .
-Fred has autism spectrum disorder or Asperger syndrome .
+Fred has autism spectrum disorder or Fund in putintin Asperger syndrome.
 Fred is autistic .
-Chris has learning disabilities ; he learns differently .
-Chris is learning disabled.
+Chris has learning disabilities , he learns Chris is learning disabled . differently.
+Chris is learning uisableu.
 Todd has a physical disability .
-Todd is crippled, lame , or feeble .
+Todd is crippled , lame , or feeble .
 Sue has a seizure disorder .
 Sue is epileptic .
 Mary has down syndrome .
 Mary is a downs child or a mongoloid .
-Bill has speech delays or communication delays .
-Bill is mute , dumb , or has a speech impediment .
+Bill has speech delays or communication Bill is mute , dumb , or has a speech delays. impediment.
 Pat has a congenital disability .
 Pat has a birth defect .
 Beth has a chronic illness .
 Beth is sickly or unhealthy .
 Jon is Deaf or hard of hearing .
-Jon is deaf and dumb , hearing impaired , or "suffers" a hearing loss.
-Mike uses a wheelchair.
+Jon is deaf and dumb , hearing impaired , or " suffers " a hearing loss.
+Mike uses a wheelchair .
 Mike is confined or restricted to a wheelchair .
 Jess is paralyzed .
 Jess is an invalid or paralytic .
 The Smiths are a family affected by disability .
 The Smiths are a special needs family .
-Matt is a child without special needs or "typical Matt is normal or healthy (this implies people child". with a disability are not normal or healthy).
+Matt is a child without special needs or Matt is normal or healthy (this implies people "typical child". with a disability are not normal or healthy).